billstclair/elm-dynamodb-defunct/port-setup.md

   | BackendMsg DB.Properties
 ```

 The way that wrapper works is simple, but pretty interesting.
-It's a simple use of the Elm `Task` (from [src/DynamoBackend.elm](src/DynamoBackend.elm)):
+It's a slightly unusual use of the Elm `Task` (from [src/DynamoBackend.elm](src/DynamoBackend.elm)):

 ```
 makeMsgCmd : msg -> Cmd msg